Cobrowse.io Docs

 List only relevant sessions or devices using filters

-Using our custom data mechanism you can add metadata that lets you link Cobrowse device and session records with your users.
+Using our mechanism you can add metadata that lets you link Cobrowse device and session records with your users.
 You can use this same data to filter when listing resources via our agent SDK.

 You can construct a filter query for a custom data entry by prepending "filter_" to the key of your custom data.
 For example, user_id becomes filter_user_id: